-Brexit: What happens next?
+Brexit: what happens next?

 – What is happening in Westminster?

-MPs will vote tomorrow on whether they want to leave the European Union without a Withdrawal Agreement and Political Declaration – a no-deal Brexit.
+British MPs will vote today on whether they want to leave the European Union without a Withdrawal Agreement and Political Declaration – a no-deal Brexit.

 Should MPs reject that, there will be another vote on whether Parliament wants to seek an extension to Article 50 – delaying the UK’s departure beyond the current March 29 deadline.